Agency Relationship Audit at a Consumer Technology Company

-Client was engaged in a critical partnership relationship with a large marketing services provider.
+Client Profile: A leading Midwest consumer technology company.
+Situation: Client was engaged in a critical relationship with a large marketing services agency.
 The relationship had begun in the midst of significant management changes and turmoil at the Client organization.
 Client needed to take stock of the expectations of both parties, and determine the initial success of the relationship 6-months into the contract.
+Contribution:

 - Designed a benchmarking study to examine five core aspects of the relationship.
 Conducted in-depth personal interviews with senior managers following a quantitative Internet-based survey